TimSnaith/OnePoint-API-Documentation/TinyUrl.md

 ### Custom Tiny URL's
 OnePoint supports custom Tiny URL's for each user of the API.
-It is possible for you to use the standard OnePoint Tiny URL (`1pt.mobi`) or for us to register a domain and this this up for you account.
+It is possible for you to use the standard OnePoint Tiny URL (`1pt.mobi`) or for us to register a domain and set this up for your account.
 For more information on this please contact us directly.